 A generalized seizure occurs in both sides of the brain.
 Your child will lose consciousness and be tired after the seizure (postictal state).
 Types of generalized seizures include:

 Absence seizure.
 This is also called petit mal seizure.
 This seizure causes a brief changed state of consciousness and staring.
 Your child will likely maintain posture.
-His or her mouth or face may twitch or eyes may blink rapidly.
+Their mouth or face may twitch or eyes may blink rapidly.
 The seizure usually lasts no longer than 30 seconds.
 When the seizure is over, your child may not recall what just occurred.
-He or she may go on with activities as though nothing happened.
+They may go on with activities as though nothing happened.
 These seizures may occur several times a day.
 This type of seizure is sometimes mistaken for a learning or behavioral problem.
-Absence seizures almost always start between ages 4 to 12.
+Absence seizures almost always start between ages 4 and 12.

 Atonic seizure.
 This is also called a drop attack.
-With an atonic seizure, your child has a sudden loss of muscle tone and may fall from a standing position or suddenly drop his or her head.
+With an atonic seizure, your child has a sudden loss of muscle tone and may fall from a standing position or suddenly drop their head.
 During the seizure, your child will be limp and unresponsive.

 Generalized tonic-clonic seizure (GTC).
 This is also called grand mal seizure.
-The classic form of this kind of seizure has 5 distinct phases.
+The classic form of this kind of seizure has five distinct phases.
 Your child’s body, arms, and legs will flex (contract), extend (straighten out), and tremor (shake).
 This is followed by contraction and relaxation of the muscles (clonic period) and the postictal period.
 During the postictal period, your child may be sleepy.
-He or she may have problems with vision or speech, and may have a bad headache, fatigue, or body aches.
+They may have problems with vision or speech and may have a bad headache, fatigue, or body aches.
 Not all of these phases occur in everyone with this type of seizure.